maximaas/RetroPad2Console/README.md

 Version 1.0 - completed on 2015.12.09

 <H2>About</H2>
 Original Xbox and Nintendo Gamecube(Europe version) are good emulator platforms with RGB video support, which makes it possible to play retro games on a RGB capable CRT display.
 But with weird controller scheme, the default Xbox and GC controller are disasters for most retro games.
 So I came up with the idea of making an adapter to let me use SNES and Saturn pads on these consoles.
-Saturn pad have six buttons on the right, it's perfect for MegaDrive and 2D-Fighting games while SNES pad is for NES/SNES/GBP and other games.
+Saturn pad has six buttons on the right, it's perfect for MegaDrive and 2D-Fighting games while SNES pad is for NES/SNES/GBP and other games.

 <H2>References</H2>
 Before I start, I googled a lot of resources to help me accomplish this project (see blow).
 Greate thanks to all these authors.<br/><br/>